-Joining GATE as an Affiliate, Associate or Member gives you recognition of you professional value in the field of Transition Engineering, it gives you access to the latest learning and networking in this field, and (depending on grade) it gives you discounted access to publications and training.
+Joining GATE gives you recognition of your professional value in the field of Transition Engineering, it gives you access to the latest learning and networking in this field, and (depending on grade) it gives you discounted access to publications and training.
 It also gives you the opportunity to help shape the profession and to help to design and deliver real change your own sector or industry to shift the energy, materials and water consumption an unsustainable practice or product.

-Belonging to GATE will give you all the benefits of being part of the most important professional endeavour of teh 21st century; to achieve the transition from an unsustainable trajectory towards all sorts of future problems, to a sustainable trajectory towards a future in which society can prosper today knowing that future generations will also be able to prosper, withing foreseeable constraints.
+Belonging to GATE will give you all the benefits of being part of the most important professional endeavor of the 21st century; to achieve the transition from an unsustainable trajectory towards all sorts of future problems, to a sustainable trajectory towards a future in which society can prosper today knowing that future generations will also be able to prosper, within foreseeable constraints.

-Associates: being able to call yourself an Associate of GATE demonstrates that you have the necessary qualifications and commitment to make a real contribution to the global endeavour towards a sustainable future.
+Associate of GATE demonstrates that you have the necessary qualifications and commitment to make a real contribution to the global endeavor towards a sustainable future.

-Members: being able to call yourself a Member of GATE demonstrates that you have the necessary qualifications, and experience, for your professional peers to elect you as a full member of the
+Members: being able to call yourself a Member of GATE demonstrates that you have the necessary qualifications, and experience, for your professional peers to elect you as a full member.